daharimorgan/Cyber-Advancement-Hack/Code Dojo IV/README.md

 - Penetration test walkthroughs

 ### 4. Track Certifications and Courses
-Make a /certifications section to store your:
+Make a certifications section to store your:
 - CompTIA Security+ study notes
 - Progress logs from platforms like TryHackMe or HackTheBox
 - Practice test results